-To use the brush, paint over a distraction and a matching area of your photo will be blended on top to replace it, using contentaware technology.
+To use the brush, paint over a distraction and a matching area of your photo will be blended on top to replace it, using content-aware technology.
 You'll see two circular markers: red, which is the area that has been removed, and green, which is the area that was used to fill the source.
 Each marker is movable by clicking and dragging; sometimes, you'll want to try a different area to match to your source.
 Non-active markers will be displayed as gray squares until you click on them.
 (Press the Delete key to remove the current area.)

 Areas that use the Healing Brush will be displayed as a gray marker.
-Clicking on a specific marker will let you readjust its placement or delete it.
+Clicking on a specific marker will display the source and area used to fill the source.
+You can then readjust its placement, or delete the area.